RiverBench/riverbench.github.io/docs/documentation/creating-new-task.md

     If you have trouble filling in any of the fields, you can leave them blank and ask the maintainer for help.

+!!! question "Does your task require more than just RDF data?
+SPARQL, anyone?"

+    Attaching SPARQL queries, RML mappings, or other additional files to datasets is not supported yet.
+However, there are plans to implement this feature in the future.
+If you need this functionality, please **[leave a comment on this issue](https://github.com/RiverBench/RiverBench/issues/128)** to let us know.

 ## Step 2: Wait for approval

 An administrator will be notified your request and will review the form and the task description.
 The administrator may ask for additional information or clarifications.